fenago/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 ```

-Now that we know how to prepare a univariate series for modeling, let’s
+Now that we know how to prepare a univariate series for modeling, let's
 look at developing
 an MLP model that can learn the mapping of inputs to outputs.